Vanderbilt vs. McNeese odds, time, March Madness predictions: 2026 NCAA Tournament picks from proven model

 The 12th-seeded McNeese Cowboys look to stay hot when they take on the fifth-seeded Vanderbilt Commodores in the first round of the 2026 NCAA Tournament South Region on Thursday.
 McNeese is coming off a 76-59 win over Stephen F. Austin in the Southland Conference Tournament final on Wednesday, while Vanderbilt dropped an 86-75 decision to Arkansas in the SEC Tournament title game on Sunday.
 The Cowboys (28-5), who have won 10 in a row, finished second in the Southland during the regular season with a 19-3 conference mark.
 The Commodores (26-8), who have won four of five, tied for fourth in the SEC regular-season standings with an 11-7 record.

 Tipoff from the Paycom Center in Oklahoma City, Okla., is set for 3:15 p.m.
 ET.
 This will be the first meeting between the schools.
-Vanderbilt is a 12.5-point favorite in the latest McNeese vs. Vanderbilt odds, while the over/under for total points scored is 149.5.
+Vanderbilt is an 11.5-point favorite in the latest McNeese vs. Vanderbilt odds, while the over/under for total points scored is 148.5.
+The Commodores are at -730 on the money line, with the Cowboys listed at +513.
 Before making any Vanderbilt vs. McNeese picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 NCAA Tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen strong returns.